Ajibola-Olanorin/Ajibola-Olanorin/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Available to work Full-time, part-time or as a Freelancer.
-- 🌱 &nbsp; Learning more about Full Stack Web Development, UI/UX Design and Computer Security.
+- 🌱 &nbsp; Learning more about Full Stack Web Development, Technical Suppport, and Computer Security.
 - ✍️ &nbsp; Finiding bugs in computers as hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>